Empress Matilda was born Adelaide, the daughter of King Henry I

 1135 (1st December)

 Following the death of Henry I, Matilda and her husband Geoffrey began taking control of key castles in Normandy.
-Matilda, was in the early stages of pregnancy and may have been reluctant to make the sea crossing to England.
+However, they soon faced resistance from the Norman nobility.
+They did not try to go to England to take the throne.
+This may have been due to a lack of support or because Matilda was in the early stages of pregnancy.

 1135 (22nd December)